vHCF-Facility-Team/vHCF-SOPs/docs/tracon/Kahului/arrival.md

 # 5. Arrival Procedures/STAR Descents

+## 5.1 - General

+1. HCF Approach must clear aircraft on the downwind for the visual approach RWY 02 to turn base leg over or south of the shoreline landing RWY 02.

-## 5.1 - Standard Terminal Arrival Routes
+## 5.2 - Standard Terminal Arrival Routes

 1. The following Standard Terminal Arrival Routes (STARS) shall be utilized for aircraft arriving at Kahului (OGG).
 2. The preferred arrival from the Southeast or the Southwest is the CAMPS# arrival